 Don’t worry, men, even we knew she was crazy.

-But that was the thing back then – we placed so much on material things as a sign of “love” that we sometimes forgot about the things that matter most.
+But that was the thing back then – we placed so much value on material things as a sign of “love” that we often forgot about what matters most.
 Which is mainly not leaving dirty socks on the counter, but also our relationships themselves.

 So this year, I’d like to offer all of you dads out there a list of things moms would really like for Valentine’s Day – from my own perspective.
 Consider it a cheat sheet for those of you who might be a bit behind on your shopping.
 You’re welcome.